 Jessie Bingaman ’16

-Jessie Bingaman received a Fulbright English Teaching Assistantship and will teach English at an elementary or junior high school in Taiwan.
-She sees her time in Taiwan as being one filled with opportunity for herself, her students, and the community.
-After the completion of her teaching assistantship, she is considering pursuing a graduate degree in educational leadership or working for the U.S. State Department.
+Jessie Bingaman received a Fulbright English Teaching Assistantship to teach in Taidong, Taiwan.
+She saw her time in Taiwan as being one filled with opportunity for herself, her students, and the community.
+After the completion of her teaching assistantship, she returned to Carthage as Johnson Hall Director.

 Read more about Ms. Bingaman